 Ask for what you want

 Women are often reluctant to ask for what they want.
 We may feel like we don’t deserve it, or by asking we are being pushy or overbearing.
 We need to speak up and believe in ourselves in order to define and chase our dreams.
 Your voice must be heard.

 Seek the right support

-By taking control over our lives and careers, we as women can progress up the corporate ladder, break through the glass ceiling and find success.
+By taking control of our lives and careers, we as women can progress up the corporate ladder, break through the glass ceiling and find success.